-• Identify and explain how or where the candidate has gone wrong.

-- Provide prompts to point the candidate in the right direction. - Consider appropriate resubmission requirements is it a supplementary statement with an appropriate word limit or a complete resubmission? - Proof read your feedback ensure the correct boxes are marked, there are no spelling or grammatical errors, and that all sentences make sense. - Make specific reference to paragraph numbers or events outlined in case study. - Be encouraging if a candidate has done something well, congratulate them.
+- Identify and explain how or where the candidate has gone wrong. - Provide prompts to point the candidate in the right direction. - Consider appropriate resubmission requirements is it a supplementary statement with an appropriate word limit or a complete resubmission? - Proof read your feedback ensure the correct boxes are marked, there are no spelling or grammatical errors, and that all sentences make sense. - Make specific reference to paragraph numbers or events outlined in case study. - In borderline cases, use the Reflective Journal to help you make a decision (the candidate should reference the specific Reflective Journal entries see section 4). - Be encouraging if a candidate has done something well, congratulate them.